 The four main possibilities are

-- A hard Brexit with immediate customs duties, costs, widespread chaos and disruption across all UK related trade with unpredictable knock-on effects happening on 31 October 2019 (postponed to 31 January 2020 with an effective exit date on 31 December 2020) or after some further postponement
+- A hard Brexit with immediate customs duties, costs, widespread chaos and disruption across all UK related trade with unpredictable knock-on effects happening on 31 October 2019 (may also apply to new exit date on 31 December 2020) or after some further postponement

 - A Withdrawal Agreement by which everything remains the same at least the end of 2020 very possibly the end of 2021 and very possibly quite a bit longer with no changes whatsoever but with the possibility of a hard Brexit still hanging, depending on the political mood.